shirishb/coursera_Getting_and_Cleaning_Data/CodeBook_late.md

 * Contains 180 observations (rows) of 68 attributes (columns)
 * The columns in this dataset are the same as in dataset 1, however, differ in one important way: the value is now the average (mean) of each attribute by student and activity.
 Which is why the number of rows is reduced.

-## Key differences from "original" dataset
+## Key differences from "original" dataset to make it "tidy"

-* Data is merged into a single file (X - features/attributes, Y - activity, Subject) for both training and test data -- making it easier to use for further analysis.
+1. Data is merged into a single file (X - features/attributes, Y - activity, Subject) for both training and test data -- making it easier to use for further analysis.
-* Feature names are modified to not contain "()" or "-" so they can be used as legal column names in R.
+2. Feature names are modified to not contain "()" or "-" so they can be used as legal column names in R.
-* Subset of original data is used as per requirements of the assignment (only features relating to "mean" or "standard deviation" measurements)
+3. Subset of original data is used as per requirements of the assignment (only features relating to "mean" or "standard deviation" measurements)

 ## Actual Attribute Names